Bed Rest and its Bad Rap

 After responding to a Tweet from a doctor stating that bedrest is bad for backs, I questioned whether bed rest is bad for all backs.

 Over the years of clinical practice, I discovered that short bouts of recumbency throughout the day can actually be more active to a disc’s health.
-I saw this clinically and experimentally and often prescribed the act of bedrest in many low back cases related to a compression/spacing problem, especially in the case of back and leg pain.
+I saw this clinically and experimentally1 and often prescribed the act of bedrest in many low back cases related to a compression/spacing problem, especially in the case of back and leg pain.

 In More Recent News – A Review on Bed rest